 About us

-HIFOR is a new environmental finance initiative, bridging the gap between climate and biodiversity.
+HIFOR is a new nature finance initiative, bridging the gap between climate and biodiversity.

 HIFOR is an innovative finance mechanism to scale up investment for the conservation of high integrity tropical forests